-Cuboid subluxation will classically present with pain on the outside of the foot, where the pain is typically worse with weight-bearing particularly so first thing in the morning or with moving across uneven ground, jumping, hopping or twisting when quickly changing direction.
-The foot may feel weak with the push-off phase of walking, running and jumping and in more severe cases people may walk with a limp trying to keep weight off the outside of the foot away from the cuboid bone.
+Cuboid subluxation will classically present as pain on the outside of the foot, where the pain is typically worse with weight-bearing activities.
+This is particularly so first thing in the morning, or when moving across uneven ground, jumping, hopping, or twisting such as quickly changing direction.
+The foot may feel weak in the push-off phase of walking, running and jumping, in the more severe cases people may even walk with a limp in an attempt to keep weight off the outside of the foot, trying to shift weight away from the cuboid bone area.

-Pain may radiate with cuboid subluxation from the cuboid into the sole of the foot, the front of the ankle or into the toes.
+The pain may radiate with a cuboid subluxation injury from the cuboid into the sole of the foot, the front of the ankle, or into the toes.
 Palpation of the foot will frequently find the area to be painful to touch over the cuboid bone and the area may even be red and swollen.
 Symptoms of cuboid subluxation tend to ease with rest and avoidance of weight bearing activities.

 Cuboid syndrome is often missed when attempting to diagnose pain in the foot and ankle area.
 The diagnosis of cuboid subluxation is often made via the information gained from a subjective and objective examination.
-Taking a history of the condition and then assessing foot loading and biomechanics as well as pain and movement differences between the sides at the level of the cuboid is often satisfactory to make the diagnosis.
-Imaging is useful for ruling out other causes of pain mimicking cuboid syndrome and can be used to help with making a diagnosis.
-But because there is currently no agreed upon conclusive test for cuboid subluxation it isn’t uncommon for the condition to go undiagnosed.
+Taking a history of the condition and then assessing foot loading and biomechanics, as well as the presence of any pain and movement differences between the sides at the level of the cuboid is often satisfactory to make a diagnosis.
+Imaging the foot is useful for ruling out other causes of pain mimicking cuboid syndrome and can be used to help with making a diagnosis.
+However because there is currently no agreed upon conclusive test for diagnosing a cuboid subluxation it isn’t uncommon for the condition to go undiagnosed.

 Treatment Options For Cuboid Subluxation

-The goal when treating cuboid subluxation is reducing the cuboid back into position and maintaining it as such.
+The goal when treating cuboid subluxation is “reducing” the cuboid back into position and ultimately maintaining it as such.

-The good news is the majority of patients diagnosed with cuboid syndrome heal with appropriate physiotherapy treatment and a graduated return to sport and activity can occur once symptoms settle.
+The good news is the majority of patients diagnosed with cuboid syndrome heal with appropriate physiotherapy treatment, and graduated return to sport and activity can occur once symptoms settle.